VimaGupta345/vimagupta.github.io/README.md

 ## About Me

 I am a second year Master's student in <a href="https://www.cc.gatech.edu/" target="_blank">College of Computing</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Institute of Technology</a>.
-I am interested in building robust systems and frameworks for computationally expensive domains that require a paradigm shift from traditional system design.
+I am interested in building robust systems for computationally expensive domains that require a paradigm shift from traditional system design.
 My ongoing projects and coursework are aligned towards creating a foundational understanding of distributed systems for machine learning and other domain specific optimizations.

 ### Ongoing Research